SA: Claimant Suspends Work

-There are 3 circumstances in which a claimant may exercise an entitlement to suspend work:
+There are 3 circumstances in which a claimant may exercise a statutory entitlement to suspend work.

 - The claimant has received a valid payment schedule but the respondent fails to pay the scheduled amount by the due date for payment; or